-- 1. Complete the Licensed Practical Nurse (LPN) to Associate Degree Nursing (ADN) Transition Program application and submit to the Office of Healthcare Education. - 2.
-Have a minimum composite score of 18 on the ACT®. - 3.
+- 1. Complete the Licensed Practical Nurse (LPN) to Associate Degree Nursing (ADN) Transition Program application. - 2.
+The minimum composite score of 18 on the ACT® is waived for qualified applicants. - 3.
 Have a cumulative Grade Point Average (GPA) of 2.00 or higher. - 4.
 Have completed all pre-requisite courses with a grade of "C" or higher; prior to taking the first nursing course.
-Prerequisite courses include Anatomy and Physiology I with Lab or upper level equivalent with lab, Anatomy and Physiology II with Lab or upper level equivalent with lab, Microbiology with Lab or upper level equivalent, English Composition I & II, and Human Growth & Development prior to admission into the program.

-- 5. Submit proof of a current, unencumbered license to practice as a licensed practical nurse in Mississippi; - 6.
+Prerequisite courses include Anatomy and Physiology I with Lab or upper level equivalent with lab, Anatomy and Physiology II with Lab or upper level equivalent with lab, Microbiology with Lab or upper level equivalent, English Composition I & II, and Human Growth & Development prior to admission into the program. - 5.
+Submit proof of a current, unencumbered license to practice as a licensed practical nurse in Mississippi; - 6.
 Submit documentation from employer(s) demonstrating proof of a minimum of one-year clinical work experience within the last five-years with application; - 7.
-Be eighteen (18) years of age or older; and - 8. \Complete pre-admission examination scheduled by the Office of Healthcare Education at the student's expense.
+Be eighteen (18) years of age or older; and - 8.
+Complete pre-admission examination scheduled by the Office of Healthcare Education at the student's expense.

-\Each applicant will be notified of scheduled test dates via email from the Office of Healthcare Education.
+Each applicant will be notified of scheduled test dates via email from the Office of Healthcare Education.
 All applicants are required to pay the College's business office for pre-admission exam fees.
-The receipt for payment is due to the Office of Healthcare Education by March 1st for summer admission of each year.